FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Discussion

 We present \ours, a simulation-based inference method using Fourier Neural Operators to efficiently infer function-valued parameters.
 On a variety of task, we showed that \ours~can infer posteriors for function-valued data at very small simulation budgets compared to baseline methods, especially for high-dimensional problems.
 In addition, by building upon existing work for FNOs on non-uniform discretizations of the domain, \ours~can generate samples from posteriors and observations defined on any discretizations of the domain, even if these discretizations were never seen during training.

 \paragraph{Related work} Scaling SBI methods to high-dimensional parameter spaces has been the focus of many works which make use of state of the art generative modeling techniques such as generative adversarial networks \citep{ramesh2022gatsbi}, diffusion models \citep{geffner2022npse, linhart2024diffusionposterior, schmitt2024consistency} and flow matching \cite{wildberger2023fmpe}.
 In particular, recent works \cite{glockler2024simformer, Chang2024AmortizedConditioningEngine} use a transformer architecture to tokenize function-valued parameters, allowing for complete flexibility in estimating conditional distributions.
 However, as these methods explicitly model each point for discretized function-valued parameters, they are limited in terms of scalability.
 Our FNO-based approach allows us to compactly represent the parameters, significantly lowering the computational costs as the number of parameters grows.
+Finally, for applications where only the one-dimensional marginal distributions of the Bayesian posterior are needed, it is possible to scale SBI methods to higher dimensions, as the correlation between the parameters does not need to be captured \citep{ambrogioni2019favi}.
+However, in most scientific applications the correlation structure is an essential object of interest and marginal distributions are only of limited use.

+Estimating function-valued parameters using FNOs \citep{GANO, VANO, behroozi2025SCFNO} and other neural operators \citep{Hao2023GNOT, Wang2024LNO, wu2024Transolver} has been explored in previous work.
+A majority of these approaches consider deterministic inversion, or estimating a single value for the parameters as opposed to targeting the Bayesian posterior.
+While probabilistic generative models such as invertible Fourier Neural Operators (iFNOs, \citet{long2025iFNO}) estimate a conditional distribution, they do not explicitly target the Bayesian posterior.
+We compare the performance of iFNO on the Darcy task, and while it has comparable performance in terms of predictive MSE, the uncertainty estimates are not well-calibrated and the conditional distribution collapses to a tiny parameter region (Appendix~\ref{app:additional_results}).

-Fourier Neural Operators have been previously used for estimating function-valued parameters \citep{GANO, VANO}. \citet{lingsch2024fuse} use a FNO architecture with an FMPE objective to learn vector-valued parameters and, additionally, learn an emulator producing function-valued observations.
+The closest neighbours to our work are \citet{lingsch2024fuse}, who use a FNO architecture with an FMPE objective to learn vector-valued parameters and, additionally, learn an emulator producing function-valued observations.
 The crucial difference to our approach is that their simulators are deterministic and the inferred parameters are not function-valued.
 Recently, \citet{lim2025DDO} developed an approach for score-based modeling in function spaces using FNOs.
 This enables high-dimensional posterior inference, but their approach is limited to uniform grids and does not allow for flexible conditioning.

 Another related approach is diffusion posterior sampling \citep{song2021scorebased, song2023pseudoinverseguided, chung2023diffusion}, which seeks to learn a high-dimensional prior distribution from samples using score-based models.
 The learned priors can then be used to generate samples from the posterior using analytically tractable model likelihoods \citep{wang2023zeroshot, kawar2022restoration}.
 Other works extended such approaches for intractable likelihoods \citep{cardoso2024monte, wu2024principled}.
 Similarly to diffusion posterior sampling, we only require prior samples.
 However, instead of learning the prior distribution, we learn the posterior distribution directly.